mklement0/ClipboardText/README.md

 ## Installation from the PowerShell Gallery

 **Prerequisite**: The `PowerShellGet` module must be installed (verify with `Get-Command Install-Module`).
-`PowerShellGet` comes with PowerShell version 5 or higher, but is also available as a download for versions 3 and 4 - see [the docs](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget).
+`PowerShellGet` comes with PowerShell version 5 or higher; it is possible to manually install it on versions 3 and 4 - see [the docs](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget).

 * Current-user-only installation: